reflex-dev/reflex-web/blog/2024-11-19-microsoft-azure-authentication.md

 The Microsoft Authentication Library (MSAL) for Python library enables you to sign in users or apps with Microsoft identities.

-The values you should get from your Azure portal are `client_id`, `client_secret`, and `tenant_id`.
+The values you should get from your Azure portal / SSO team at your company are `client_id`, `client_secret`, and `tenant_id`.
 These values are unique to your application and company.

 It is recommended to retrive these values from environment variables or from a configuration file (they are just hardcoded for the example for simplicity).